MohoWu/shiny.shadcn/README.md

 - [reactR](https://github.com/react-R/reactR)

 ## TODO

 - [ ] Set up Vite as a testing ground for shadcn component
 - [ ] Test if debugger works in React component
 - [ ] Better Usage examples

-## Contact

-If you have any questions or feedback, please open an issue on our [GitHub repository](https://github.com/mohowu/shiny.shadcn/issues).